Viritystila/trigger/README.md

 example:
 ["[1]"] plays one whole note
 ["[1 1 1 1]"] plays four quarter notes per second.
-["[1 1 1 1]" "[1]"] plays four quarter note and then one  whole note.
+["[1 1 1 1]" "[2]"] plays four quarter note and then one  whole note with an value of 2.

 New

 ####
-The patterns are structured similary as in TidalCycles, meaning the duration of each pattern is [p] one second.
+The patterns are structured similary as in TidalCycles, meaning the duration of each pattern  [p] is one second.
 The value in the pattern structure is passed in the "*-val" control-bus.

 ### Things to chnage in the near future
-  - Improved patternn syntax
+  - Improved pattern syntax
-  - Improved pattern creation syntax.
-At th moment, the t's after trg have to math the nunmber of controls to be used
   - Managing unused buffers.
-New buffers are created duriing every instantiation of the pattern and the old ones are not freed yet.
+New buffers are created during every instantiation of the pattern and the old ones are not freed yet.
   - Managing output bus and synth arguments
   - Output effects
 ## License